rania3103/CodeBarcha/README.md

 ### Key Features <a name="key-features"></a>
 - **GitHub integration:** View your repositories, create a repository on GitHub.
-- **Code Editor:** An integrated code editor with support for git and many programming languages.
+- **Code Editor:** An integrated IDE to code, execute code, support git and many programming languages and other features.
 - **Task Management:** View, create, update, and delete tasks.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LIVE DEMO -->